telekom/sysrepo-library-robot-framework/README.md

 A testing library for Robot Framework that utilizes the Sysrepo tool internally.

 ## Installation
-Make sure to have Sysrepo and accompanying plugins installed under `libyang1`.
+Make sure to have Sysrepo and accompanying plugins installed under the `devel` branch (the latest libyang and sysrepo version).

 Create a virtual environment, activate it and make sure `pip`, `setuptools` and `wheel` are up to date.
 Finally install the package.